hreyesm/google-forms-automation/README.md

 }
 ```

+#### Examples

-The [fixed.json](./cypress/fixtures/forms/fixed.json) and [probabilistic.json](./cypress/fixtures/forms/probabilistic.json) files included in this repository should give you a good idea on how to structure the form data.
+The [fixed.json](./cypress/fixtures/forms/fixed.json) and [probabilistic.json](./cypress/fixtures/forms/probabilistic.json) files included in this repository should give you a good idea on how to properly structure the form data.

 ## Usage